 Humility also means admitting that the world does not revolve around me.
 I don’t know if there is a better example of this than David Green, CEO of Hobby Lobby.
 The way he serves others is a reflection of the way he serves God.

 In the same way, if I don’t serve our people well, then it’s not going to seem like I care about my Christian values, either.
 To be a servant leader, you have to be accountable as well.
+Please check out our blog on “How to have humility?” for the positive impact on life.

 If you take care of other people, a natural byproduct is that they take care of you, too.
 The key is being genuine about it, not manipulative.